KVic/CppUmlEvent/README.md

-# CppUmlEvent
+# CppUml Event

-CppUmlEvent is part of [CppUmlFramework](https://github.com/KVic/CppUmlFramework).
+The CppUml Event is part of the CppUml Framework.